forbidto/fullstack-demo-frontendUI-backendCode/README.md

 Real Estate Trading Platform
 Overview
 This project is a demo of a real estate trading platform featuring online agent agreement signing and a direct chat function for buyers and sellers.
-The frontend UI demo is partially functional and available at Demo Link (http://react-app-bucket-deploy.s3-website.ap-east-1.amazonaws.com/).
-The backend services are not hosted.

 Backend Services
 Two main services are implemented using Express.js: